 That being said, it would be dishonest to claim that there were no differences between schools.
 Most track the average first-year salaries of their graduates by major and post the information on their websites.

-You can find a good idea of where you’ll stand if you choose to attend a particular program from those statistics.
-For a general idea of earnings for the schools you are looking into, a rundown can be found here.
+From those statistics, you can find a good idea of where you’ll stand if you choose to attend a particular program.
+A rundown can be found here for a general idea of earnings for the schools you are looking into.

 Consider Trade Schools

 There are also other great options besides a four-year university that is worth looking into.
-There is a growing demand for trade jobs which don’t require the full 4-years of college or include the hefty price-tag.
-There are also highly paid associates degrees offered at community colleges which generally only take two years to complete, and are also very well rewarded.
-A typical liberal arts education may not be for everyone- an associate’s degree or trade certificate are great alternatives for those who don’t want to shell out the time or money for a full bachelor.
+There is a growing demand for trade jobs that don’t require the full 4-years of college or include the hefty price tag.
+There are also highly paid associate degrees offered at community colleges which generally only take two years to complete and are also very well rewarded.
+A typical liberal arts education may not be for everyone- an associate’s degree or trade certificate are great alternatives for those who don’t want to shell out the time or money for a full bachelor’s.

-Also, and this cannot be stressed enough, once you start, it’s very important to finish and get your degree.
-The worst situation is falling into student debt, and then not receiving the benefits of a college diploma.
+Also, and this cannot be stressed enough, it’s very important to finish and get your degree once you start.
+The worst situation is falling into student debt and not receiving the benefits of a college diploma.
 Take the time to think about it.
 After all, it’s your life and your decision to make.